sap-tutorials/Tutorials/tutorials/cloudsdk-js-odata-batch-changeset/cloudsdk-js-odata-batch-changeset.md

   - How to use the Virtual Data Model to create multiple entities in one request
   - How to trigger a batch request consisting of multiple change sets from an API endpoint exposed by your application

-The goal of this tutorial group is to continue implementing the TypeScript/JavaScript web application you built from [previous tutorials](https://developers.sap.com/group.cloudsdk-js-vdm.html) with the OData Batch request feature of the SAP Cloud SDK.
+The goal of this tutorial group is to continue implementing the TypeScript/JavaScript web application you built in the [Build an Address Manager with the SAP Cloud SDK's OData Virtual Data Model](group.cloudsdk-js-vdm) tutorials by using the OData Batch request feature of the SAP Cloud SDK.

 In this tutorial, you use the `batch changeset` for creating multiple business partner addresses via an API endpoint.